 Grab some clothes and head to a hotel for the night.
 Make the celebration one they'll always remember while keeping it on budget.
 Try the name your own price options that let you decide what you want to pay for the room.
 The downside is, you don't get to choose the hotel where you want to stay.
 But you can select the quality, location, and price, which could work out perfectly for one night away.

-Invite a Friend or Two Along
+Invite a Friend Along

 An informal get-together is perfect for little kids as opposed to extravagant and expensive parties for 20+ kids.
 Think of it as a mini playdate.
 With just a couple of friends to celebrate the birthday, your child gets more quality one-on-time with their pals.
 Take the kids out for pizza, hit the arcade, or play mini golf.
 Whatever your child likes to do is what they should get to do on their birthday.